Alexa build guide

 Mounting: gasket mount

-Note: remember to hold the two case halves together when flipping the keyboard over to install the case screws.
+Note: remember to hold the two case halves together when flipping the keyboard over to fasten the case screws.
 Because the PCB and gaskets are not secured to the case, the keyboard will come apart.

 The poron strips do not have any adhesive on them, allowing you to switch between leaf-spring top mount and gasket mount quickly and non-destructively.
 Due to this, it is recommended to be careful and accurate when placing the PCB on the poron strips to avoid moving them around when making small adjustments to the position of the PCB afterwards.